-Here you can define all required parameters for an email and you can configure the Mail object to use the queue-specific email default script.
+• You can configure the Mail object to use the queue-specific email default script ("outgoing mail script").
 This is a script which processes the email before it leaves the CM system.
 This kind of script can be assigned to a queue (Email script, see section Queue Administration in the ConSol CM Administrator Manual).
 To use such a script can prove helpful, for example when you want to set a Reply-To address which is not the standard Reply-To address (stored in a system property).